-GOAL: The goal of the final examination is for you to demonstrate thorough knowledge of, and the ability to apply, the course theory and concepts.
+GOAL: The goal of the final examination is for you to demonstrate thorough knowledge of, and the ability to communicate and apply, the course theory and concepts.
 PRODUCT: Examination - Centrally Scheduled FORMAT: You will complete an individual two hour final examination during the centrally-scheduled examination period.
 The exam content will consist of multiple choice and short answer questions based on the learning outcomes, materials and activities, including course readings, covered throughout the entire semester.
 Multiple choice questions will be allocated one mark per question.
 The marks for short answer questions vary and will be noted clearly on the exam paper.
 You are expected to make yourself available during the examination period.

-CRITERIA: No. Learning Outcome assessed 1 Your thorough and accurate explanation of the pathophysiological mechanisms associated with conditions covered in this course, the comorbid relationship that can exist between conditions and the influence that physical activity has on these issues.
-1 2 Your ability to apply relevant screening guidelines and identify if medical referral or appropriate input from other health professionals is required for the conditions covered in this course.
+CRITERIA: Learning Outcome 1 Your thorough and accurate explanation of the pathophysiological mechanisms associated with conditions covered in this course, the comorbid relationship that can exist between conditions and the influence that physical activity has on these issues.
+0 2 Your ability to apply relevant screening guidelines and identify if medical referral or appropriate input from other health professionals is required for the conditions covered in this course.
 2 3 Your ability to select appropriate and safe procedures and end points during exercise tests for the clinical populations covered during this course.
-3 4 4 Your ability to demonstrate and formulate appropriate, safe and effective actions and decisions with regards to exercise prescription for the clinical populations covered in this course.
-6
+34 4 Your ability to demonstrate and formulate appropriate, safe and effective actions and decisions with regards to exercise prescription for the clinical populations covered in this course.
+5 GENERIC SKILLS: Communication, Problem solving, Organisation, Information literacy